ioannis-vm/CS289_2020_ProjectS_TeamJupyter/README.md

 The dataset can be used to apply a great variety of machine learning techniques, ranging from simple regression to nonlinear model fitting and neural networks, to manage to predict the observed parameters at any given universal time.

-Our final dataset is stored in the form of a pandas dataframe in binary form (using pickle), and it takes up XXX Gb.
-Converting it to text to store it as a CSV would drastically (and unnecessarily) increase its size.
-It is too large to be hosted on GitHub, but it is available for public use and can be accessed  [here]().
+Our final dataset is stored in the form of a pandas dataframe in binary form (using pickle), and it takes up approx. 1.3 Gb.
+It is too large to be hosted on GitHub, but it is available for public use and can be accessed  [here](https://drive.google.com/drive/folders/1bAh88l_ovvsFyiuTCa4QB9e12tRg6LWz?usp=sharing).
 It can be loaded back on memory with the following python line:

 ```
 pickle.load(open('Historic_Observations.df', 'rb'))
 ```

+It is also available in CSV.

 > Happy astronomical exploration, and keep looking up!